Axonix Tools

 People typically merge PDFs in these scenarios:

 If your use case is one of these, a browser workflow is usually enough.
+You don't need the full Adobe suite.

 When Adobe still makes sense